aws-samples/web3-workshop/README.md

 # web3-workshop

-This repository contains all artifacts for the (Build Web3 on AWS)[https://catalog.workshops.aws/buildweb3] workshop.
+This repository contains all artifacts for the [Build Web3 on AWS](https://catalog.workshops.aws/buildweb3) workshop.

 ## Deployment

-The detailed deployment instructions can be found in the workshop (Build Web3 on AWS)[https://catalog.workshops.aws/buildweb3].
+The detailed deployment instructions can be found in the workshop [Build Web3 on AWS](https://catalog.workshops.aws/buildweb3).

 ## Development